zrepl/zrepl/docs/configuration/overview.rst

 .. _replication-placeholder-property:

 **Placeholder filesystems** on the receiving side are regular ZFS filesystems with the placeholder property ``zrepl:placeholder=on``.
-Placeholders allow the receiving side to mirror the sender's ZFS dataset hierachy without replicating every filesystem at every intermediary dataset path component.
+Placeholders allow the receiving side to mirror the sender's ZFS dataset hierarchy without replicating every filesystem at every intermediary dataset path component.
 Consider the following example: ``S/H/J`` shall be replicated to ``R/sink/job/S/H/J``, but neither ``S/H`` nor ``S`` shall be replicated.
 ZFS requires the existence of ``R/sink/job/S`` and ``R/sink/job/S/H`` in order to receive into ``R/sink/job/S/H/J``.
 Thus, zrepl creates the parent filesystems as placeholders on the receiving side.